eclipse-archived/unide/website/blog/grinding-machine-scenario.md

 Run `unide-grinding-machine -h` to get familiar with the CLI.
 With this executable we can generate some machine grinding data, and (for the moment) print messages to the console.
 To do so, run `unide-grinding-machine send random` and you should get a large message on the console.
-This is the PPMP message ought to be sent to the gateway.
+This is the Production Performance Management Protocol message ought to be sent to the gateway.

 We don't have a gateway so far, but don't worry, we will get to that in a